nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 **Tip:** A person can have any number of tags (including 0)
 </box>

+* The `ID` refers to the alphanumeric string on the left of Name
+* The `ID` must start with an alphabet followed by 7 digits and ending with an alphabet e.g A0265901E

 Examples:
 * `add n/John Doe id/2023001 p/1234567890, 9876543210 e/john.doe@example.com, jdoe@example.com i/2023 m/Computer Science p/CS2103 Tut  g/A+ t/Honors`
 * `add n/Kumar Prabhat id/20414001 p/1234567890, 9876543210 e/john.doe@example.com`